Quarter Final Round - University of Melbourne vs University of Auckland (Speedy Kiwi)

 For the outer track run, the robot almost made its way to the finish line without issues, but then decided it would drift away from the track at the final corner before the finish zone.
 For the inner track run, even though the robot was much faster than the competing robot, it knocked over an obstacle after the first zig-zag, and it also missed a zig-zag over the second yellow/black-taped zone.

-Semi final round - University of Melbourne vs Victoria University of Wellington (VuW)
+Final round - University of Melbourne vs Victoria University of Wellington (VuW)

 This resulted in point deductions for both runs, placing our scores slightly lower than the opponent, hence losing the championship round to VuW (Victoria University of Wellington).
 It is important to acknowledge that even though VuW’s robot is much slower than our robot, it was amazingly consistent, and was able to perform all the required tasks over every single terrain elements, while avoiding all the obstacles placed along the track.